aliwarraich007/react-ts-boiler-plate/README.md

 ### Features

-✅ TypeScript
+✅ TypeScript <br />
-✅ Latest version of react and typescript
+✅ Latest version of react and typescript <br />
-✅ Separations of concerns
+✅ Separations of concerns <br />
-✅ Separate http tasks
+✅ Separate http tasks <br />
-✅ Splitting of pages into multiple sections.
+✅ Splitting of pages into multiple sections <br />
-✅ Everything is split into smaller componenets.
+✅ Everything is split into smaller componenets <br />

 ### Note